 While everyone will make mistakes (this is sometimes called "misgendering") and use an incorrect pronoun from time to time, it's extremely disrespectful and hurtful to address someone or talk about them using pronouns you know they don't use for themselves.
 If you're unsure what pronouns someone uses, it's best to ask, "What pronouns do you use?"

 Queer: An umbrella term that refers to LGBT+ folks regarding gender and/or sexuality.
 This term is commonly used within the LGBTQ community and may be considered offensive/derogatory when used outside that context.

 Transgender (trans): An umbrella term for someone who does not identify with the gender/sex they were assigned at birth.

-Editor's Note: This post was originally published in July 2017, and is annually updated with the most recent data, trends, and resource on publish date listed
+Editor's Note: This post was originally published in July 2017, and is annually updated with the most recent data, trends, and resources on publish date listed